-CHM CHEMISTRY
+CHM Chemistry

-Lect/ t Hr/Wk Clin Lab Cr
+Hr/Wk Lect/ Disc Hr/Wk Clin Lab Sem Cr Hr

 Courses

 CHM.100 Concepts of Chemistry 2 2 3

 This one-semester course is designed for individuals who have completed less than the equivalent of one year of chemistry.
 The fundamental concepts of general chemistry developed are appropriate for students interested in further study of chemistry as well as those students who have immediate needs for chemistry.
 Primary emphasis is placed upon matter, atomic structure, nuclear chemistry, periodicity, stoichiometry, and organic chemistry.
 A student may NOT count this course toward graduation at CSC if he/she has satisfactorily completed CHM 110 or an equivalent course prior to enrollment in CHM100.
-Offered: Fall or Spring or Summer